Intelligentlyfavoured/is-projects-4th-year-build-your-portfolio-github-workflow-essentials-Hope/README.md

 #### 1. Concept: Branching

-**Expectation 👀**: I assumed branching was overkill for a solo project—just something large teams use to avoid stepping on each other’s toes.
+**Expectation 👀**: I assumed branching was overkill for a solo project just something large teams use to avoid stepping on each other’s toes.
 **Reality 😅**: Branching became my safety net!
 It allowed me to experiment confidently without messing up the main site.
 **Impact 💡**: I used branches like `feature/home-page` and `feature/about-section` to organize work and merge only when I was sure everything looked right.